Shak789/HockeyBackend/README.md

-# Hockey League API
+# Hockey League REST API

 ## Overview
 Data is an important part of the game of hockey.
 Whether it is basic player information (e.g. age, height, weight), scoring statistics or advanced analytics, data helps fans and team staff to develop a greater understanding of player performance.
-This data is readily available online for the National Hockey League (NHL), professional hockey leauges, and
-<a href="https://goaliecoaches.com/understanding-junior-hockey-path-nhl">junior</a>.
-Even statistics for AAA minor leagues, which is <a href="https://goaliecoaches.com/understanding-junior-hockey-path-nhl">one level below junior</a> can usually be found online.
+This data is readily available online for the National Hockey League (NHL), professional hockey leagues, and junior leagues</a>.
+Even statistics for AAA minor leagues, which is <a href="https://goaliecoaches.com/understanding-junior-hockey-path-nhl">one level below junior</a>, can usually be found online.

-Due to resource constraints, statistics for smaller hockey leagues are not often tracked, thus preventing fans and coaches to accurately assess player performance.
-Therefore, I developed this API, which uses standard HTTP metohds to allow smaller leagues to easily manage player data.
-It also integrates custom methods to provide more options for leagues to track and analzye data.
-The API can be integrated with frontend applciations, which provides a user-friendly experience for leagues with limited techincal resources.
+Due to resource constraints, statistics for smaller hockey leagues are not often tracked, thus preventing fans and coaches from accurately assessing player performance.
+Therefore, I developed this REST API, which uses standard HTTP methods (e.g. GET, POST, PUT, DELETE) to allow leagues to easily manage player data.
+It also implements custom methods to provide more options for leagues to track and analyze data.
+The API can be integrated with frontend applications, which provides a user-friendly experience for leagues that have limited technical resources.

 ## Key Features
 - **Player Information:** Access player profiles, including basic details such as team, jersey number, position and injury status.
 You can also view information from player bios such as nationality, age, height, and weight.